8 Types of LMS: Complete Guide to Major LMS Types

 Amidst the vast landscape of learning management systems.
 We explored it’s types with the features, benefits & limitations of each.

-Understanding which is pivotal for aligning technology with your educational goals and needs.
+Understanding this is pivotal for aligning technology with your educational goals & needs.
+While also supporting your future growth.

 1.How does a learning content management system (LCMS) differ from a traditional LMS?